raul23/Darth-Vader-RPi/README.rst

 The Darth Vader action figure is 11.5 inches tall (which is `this one from Hasbro`_) and was modified to make it more lifelike by illuminating the lightsaber, chest control box, and belt.
-3 push buttons control the following sounds and LEDs:
+3 push buttons are connected to an RPi and control the following sounds and LEDs:

 #.
 Some of his famous quotes
 #.
 The *Imperial march* theme song
 #.
 The lightsaber drawing, hum and retraction sounds
 #.
 The lightbsaber illumination (3 LEDs)

-His iconic breathing sound plays in the background indefinitely almost as soon as the RPi is run with the ``start_dv`` script.
+His iconic breathing sound plays in the background almost as soon as the RPi is run with the ``start_dv`` script.

 .. raw:: html